Comprehensive Guide to Different Types of Tires

 All-season tires fall under the different types of tires initially developed as a cost-effective compromise to either buying separate sets of tires for different seasons or getting stuck with no spare tire when a flat occurs on the road.

 All-season tires are made of harder rubber than summer tires.
-They’re suitable for light snow and for driving at low temperatures down to about 15°F (-9°C).
+They’re suitable for light snow and driving at low temperatures of about 15°F (-9°C).

 All-season tires should give you good traction year-round if you live somewhere where the temperature never drops below freezing.

-If you live someplace like Chicago or New York City, where winter can get pretty cold, an all-season tire might not cut when temperatures drop below 15°F (-9°C).
+If you live in Chicago or New York City, where winter can be pretty cold, an all-season tire might not be necessary when temperatures drop below 15°F (-9°C).

 2. Summer Tires

-Summer tires are intended for warm weather, and they’re made of a softer rubber than all-season or winter tires, so they don’t work as well in cold weather.
+Summer tires are intended for warm weather.
+They’re made of softer rubber than all-season or winter tires, so they don’t work as well in cold weather.

-When the temperature drops below about 28°F (about -2 °C), most summer tires become hard and brittle—like ice skates that have been left out in the cold too long.
+When the temperature drops below about 28°F (about -2 °C), most summer tires become hard and brittle—like ice skates left out in the cold too long.

 Summer tires are fine if you live someplace like California, where winter doesn’t get cold.